👤 Patient Demographics & Basic Information

 - Better discrimination in younger patients

-💡 Tip: Use QRISK3 for standard assessments.
-Use QRISK4 when you have multiple BP readings, or for patients with Long COVID or high pollution exposure.
+💡 Tip: Use QRISK3 for standard UK assessments (includes BP variability since 2017).
+Use QRISK4 when the patient has any of 9 new conditions: or for patients with Long COVID or high pollution exposure.
 Both scores are calculated simultaneously for comparison.

 The Townsend Deprivation Index is a UK-specific measure of socioeconomic status based on: